 To add a custom dictionary:

-When you open the FIX version drop-down list in the Create Session dialog, the customized protocol version is shown in the drop-down list.
+3. To apply the new dictionary open the FIX version drop-down list in the Create Session dialog, the customized protocol version is shown in the drop-down list.

 When you select a customized protocol version and click OK, a FIX session with specified parameters is created.